top of page

 This is in the state of Himachal Pradesh which is a young state; its territory having once been part of the Punjab it was designated as a state in its own right in 1971.

-As we leave the Punjabi plains behind and cross over into Himachal Pradesh the scenery changes quite abruptly, we notice hills in the distance and eventually we start to climb.
+As we leave the Punjabi plains behind and cross over into Himachal Pradesh, the scenery changes, we notice hills in the distance and eventually we start to climb.

 The journey is about five hours by road and matters are not helped by the many, many miles of roadworks we encounter.